Training structure

 Faculty of Science

-The module presents managerial and multi-criteria approaches to assessing water services.
+The module presents managerial approaches and multi-criteria approaches to evaluating water services.

-The module focuses on the management of drinking water and wastewater services, as well as irrigation water distribution services.
-It provides an understanding and critical vision of the tools used to manage these services.
+The module focuses on the management of drinking water and sanitation services, as well as irrigation water distribution services.
+It provides an understanding and critical perspective on the tools used to manage these services.

-The module is organized into 3 main stages:
+The module is organized into three main stages:

-- Analysis and evaluation of the economic, financial and technical performance of water and wastewater services, with a focus on financial analysis and performance indicators for water services.
+- Analysis and evaluation of the economic, financial, and technical performance of water and sanitation services, with a focus on financial analysis and performance indicators for water services.

-- Environmental assessment, with a presentation of global approaches (Life Cycle Assessment) versus local approaches.
+- Environmental assessment with a presentation of global approaches (Life Cycle Analysis) versus local approaches.

-The course uses case studies to illustrate the various concepts covered.
-Particular emphasis is placed on the relative nature of performance, a multi-dimensional notion that evolves over time and varies according to the points of view considered.
+The EU draws on concrete case studies to illustrate the various concepts discussed.
+Particular emphasis is placed on the relative nature of performance, a multidimensional concept that evolves over time and varies depending on the perspective taken.

 Groundwater management